LEARNING TO FLY : SAINT LAURENT PARIS & LOS ANGELES

 September 12th to October 3rd, 2024

 Christie's présente Images du Labyrinthe.
-L'Atelier surréaliste - Carte blanche à Audrey Guttman, une exposition-vente conçue par l'artiste multidisciplinaire Audrey Guttman pour célébrer le centième anniversaire de la publication du Manifeste du Surréalisme par André Breton.
+L'Atelier surréaliste - Carte blanche à Audrey Guttman, une exposition conçue par l'artiste multidisciplinaire Audrey Guttman pour célébrer le centième anniversaire de la publication du Manifeste du Surréalisme par André Breton.

 Sous son commissariat, le parcours d'exposition trace en dix chapitres un chemin dans le labyrinthe surréaliste, autour d’une installation éphémère inspirée de l'atelier d'André Breton.
 Les "images du labyrinthe" (Roger Caillois) émaillent la carte d'un territoire vivant pour l’artiste, qui dévoile une cartographie intime constituée d’oeuvres, manuscrits et livres mais aussi d’objets et de reliques, déroulant le fil d’Ariane d’une exploration ouverte à tous.